Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Quick answer: Elevating your upper body keeps stomach acid where it belongs—in your stomach.
 When you lie flat, gravity no longer helps, so acid can more easily rise and irritate the esophagus, causing burning and sleep disruption.

 With IBT, your torso is gently elevated, which lowers the chance of reflux episodes at night.
 Many sleepers notice fewer awakenings, less throat irritation, and an overall improvement in morning comfort.
-Organizations like the Sleep Foundation and medical sources such as the NIDDK note that head-of-bed elevation can help reduce nighttime GERD symptoms.
+Organizations like the Sleep Foundation and NIDDK note that head-of-bed elevation can help reduce nighttime GERD symptoms.

 Key Benefits of Inclined Bed Therapy